THE BLACK CAT

 1932 - RKO ***1/2

 On hand is Ricardo Cortez as a slickster hired by an unseen party to retrieve some incriminating love letters from her suitcase.
 He knows the coppers will pin her murder on him so he sets out to solve the mystery before the law can fix the ubiquitous washed-out bridge.
 The ending, on a foggy cliff with a single engine police plane coming in overhead, and the two guys walking off into the fog, foreshadows the similar end of Casablanca!!
 Was Curtiz a Karen Morley fan?
 I sure am, after this movie.
 The pre-code era is full of B-list actresses who almost all pattern their gold diggers after Jean Harlow or Peggy Hopkins Joyce, but Morley is herself, with that uniquely flat, nasal, slightly sing-song voice that immortalized such lines as "you work fast, don't you Tony?" and "I don't like cigar smoke in my room-duya-mind?" in Scarface.
+I also love Anita Louise, so ephemeral as Titania in the 1935 Reinhardt Midsummer Night's Dream, as Morley's engaged sister.

 1936 - Puritan Pictures - **